georgia-tech-db/evadb/README.md

     AND Color(Crop(data, bbox)) = 'black';
 ```

-By reusing the results of the first query and reordering the predicates based on available cached results, EVA runs the second query **nearly 10 times faster**.
+By reusing the results of the first query and reordering the predicates based on available cached results, EVA runs the second query **nearly 10 times faster** on an NVIDIA A40 GPU.

 ## Illustrative EVA Applications